augustin4k/Bicycle-rent/README.md

 ## Technologies Used

-- Frontend: React.js, HTML5, CSS, SASS
+- Frontend: Javascript, HTML5, CSS, SASS
 - Backend: SQL for database management, Laravel for communication between the database and frontend

 ## Getting Started